Please submit announcements by 5:00 p.m. on Tuesday through our Announcement Form or to firstname.lastname@example.org.

 Wednesday Night Suppers (WNS)

-A full and delicious gourmet buffet is planned and prepared each week by Van Trece Catering.
-The meals are amazing, the fellowship superb.
 Plan to make your Wednesdays a little less hectic and enjoy the fellowship of your fellow saints.
 Reservations are needed.
 The cost for dinner is $9 for adults, $4 for kids (ages 3-12).
 Complimentary lemonade, tea and water are provided.
 Beer or wine can be enjoyed with your meal at an additional cost.
 We always offer PB &J for our pickier eaters.
-Join the fun, great food and fellowship, all are invited!

 You can reserve your spot at the parish life table on Sunday morning, online via our website, or by contacting Lauri Begley at 404-267-4273 or at email@example.com.

 Join Earth Stewards for a walking tour of the Eastside beltline immediately following the 11:15.
 We’ll meet at Two Urban Licks and see the art created by David Gebhardt along with the new connector to Old 4th Ward Park.

 Several acolyte missed our regular training, need an extra refresher or have asked for more practice.
 Join us today or next week in the chapel to get everyone up to speed.
 We will finish no later than 1:30.